4 COVID patients die in Rewari hospital amid oxygen shortage, probe underway | Health

 ALSO READ

-China reports 14 new COVID-19 cases in mainland vs 21 a day earlier
+Mainland China reports 10 new COVID-19 cases vs 14 a day earlier

+PM Modi urges families, society to take lead in setting up micro containment zones in case of any COVID-19 infection.